oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Xvfb is an X server that can run on machines with no display hardware and no physical input devices.
 It emulates a dumb framebuffer using virtual memory.

-**URL**
+**More Information**

 https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml

 **Available Versions**::

     1.20.9-GCCcore-10.2.0
+    1.20.11-GCCcore-10.3.0
     1.20.13-GCCcore-11.2.0
-    1.20.11-GCCcore-10.3.0

 YAXT